chapel-lang/chapel/modules/Channel.md

  behave differently in case of receive operation
 	* `val := <-chan` will only return receive value.
 	* `val, ok := <-chan` will store received value in `val` and status in `ok`.
-Does operators in our Channels need to have this kind of behaviour?
+Does operators in Chapel channels need to have this kind of behaviour?